OSGeo/gdal/gdal/doc/source/development/rfc/rfc54_dataset_transactions.rst

    is for clarity of the explanation.

-It is recommended to do operations within explicit transactions for ease of mind (some troubles fixing ogr_pg.py, but which does admitedly weird things like reopening connections, which does not fly very well with 'implicit' transactions)
+It is recommended to do operations within explicit transactions for ease of mind (some troubles fixing ogr_pg.py, but which does admittedly weird things like reopening connections, which does not fly very well with 'implicit' transactions)